Building Your Brand: Proving and Differentiating Your Small Business

 Your small business doesn't need to be a world-famous household name in order to have a strong brand.

 There's more to your "brand essence" than just your logo and a snappy slogan.
-Your brand is the entire sum of what you do, what you excel at and the experience your customers have with you.
+Your brand is the entire sum of what your company does, what you excel at and the experience your customers have with you.
 It determines whether customers join your loyalty club and refer you to friends or don't bother with you again.

 Specializing in one thing allows your small business to stand out in the market.
 Being an expert in what you do, and doing it better than anyone else, helps the marketplace see you as the #1 source.